Top-level enum

 #![allow(unused)] fn main() { enum MyStruct { Foo(MyStructFoo), Bar(MyStructBar), } }

-The enum has one variant per variant in superstruct(variants(..))
+The enum has one variant per variant in superstruct(variants(..)), and each

 see the Struct attributes.